Automated readers at border crossings cannot read new Ford government plates: source

 Published Monday, February 24, 2020 5:15AM EST

-The Ford government’s soon-to-be recalled blue license plates cannot be read by automated license plate readers at Canada’s land border crossings, a source tells CP24.
+The Ford government’s soon-to-be recalled blue license plates cannot be read by automated licence plate readers at Canada’s land border crossings, a source tells CP24.

 A source tells CP24 the blue plates cannot be read by the scanners placed at most land border crossings by the Canadian Border Services Agency, and thus each one must be entered into the system manually by a guard, almost certainly slowing the passage of vehicles at the line.